-13. If someone asked you to discuss the violence in the Odyssey and other myths, what would some of your thoughts and ideas be?
+12 If someone asked you to discuss the violence in the Odyssey and the Greek myths, what would your response be?

 The violence of the Odyssey is shocking.
-But it is no more horrific than the violence that takes place in our world today-or the violence of the wars of the 20th century.
+But it is no more horrific than the violence that takes place in our world today-or the violence of the wars of the twentieth century.
 Perhaps studying the Odyssey can lead to classroom discussions about war and peace and about how we can work together to make the world less violent.

-14. Where do you do most of your writing?
-Could you please describe your writing studio/or environment for us?
+13 Where do you do most of your writing?